city41/ereader-z80-emulator/README.md

 ## Sandbox

-In `src/sandbox` is a simple implementation of the emulator.
+In `sandbox` is a simple implementation of the emulator.
 To use:

 1. `yarn install` at the root of the repo
-2. Get a `.bin` file and place it at `src/sandbox/public/main.bin`
+2. Get a `.bin` file and place it at `sandbox/public/main.bin`
 3. `yarn sandbox-dev`
 4. visit `http://localhost:5173`